Skip to main content

 Require one consolidated written response against the agreed deliverable description.
 Treat non-material preferences or new requests as scope changes, not acceptance failures.

 If you use deemed acceptance language, keep it as proposed wording and confirm enforceability and timing under your governing law.
-Example placeholder: if no written rejection with specific reasons is received within [X business days] after submission, the deliverable is treated as accepted.
+Example placeholder: if no written rejection with specific reasons is received within the agreed number of business days after submission, the deliverable is treated as accepted.

 Your termination language should tell you exactly what happens if the project stops.
 State the term, termination paths, notice process, handoff expectations, and payment treatment on exit.